 BTW: explore this site – it contains good things but the navigation doesn’t tell you much.

 USAGE and style guides

 Garner’s Modern English Usage introduced here

-The Economist magazine has a free style guide; although it is simple, it is solid.
+The Economist magazine also has a free style guide; although it is simple, it is solid.